VivekMalhan666/VivekMalhan666/README.md

-### “ Are you a one or a zero?
-Are you going to be a revolutionary or are you just going to sit back in ignorance and drink your Starbucks like everyone else? ”
+### “ Are you a one or a zero? in other words, Are you going to be a revolutionary or are you just going to sit back in ignorance and drink your Starbucks like everyone else? ”  -- Me

+Make the change you wish to see.
+Make it happpen.

 My life thumbnail sketch :
 - 🔭 I’m currently working on enhancing my skills in Web-Development.